-The NCDs shall be allotted only in dematerialized form.
+The Secured NCDs under Options I, II, III, IV, V, and VI shall be allotted both in physical (to the extent permitted) and in dematerialized form.
+Please note, however, that Secured NCDs under Options VII, VIII, IX and X and the Unsecured NCDs under Option XI will be compulsorily allotted in dematerialised form.
+Rematerialisation of NCDs will not be permitted for these Options.
 As per the SEBI Debt Regulations, the trading of the NCDs shall be in dematerialised form only.
 Since trading of the NCDs is in dematerialised form, the tradable lot is one NCD.